TheAlsaadi/notesealer/README.md

 > A clean, minimalist note-taking application built as a comprehensive full-stack learning project.

 Notesealer is a simple note app with a clean and minimalist design, built for practice and learning purposes.
 The goal was to create an application that covers the fundamentals and core concepts of a production-grade full-stack REST API application — from database modeling all the way through to deployment.
 ---

-## Overview

-This project was designed as a hands-on exercise to explore and implement the essential building blocks of modern full-stack web development.
-Every feature in Notesealer was chosen deliberately to reinforce a specific concept or pattern commonly found in real-world applications.

----

 ## Core Concepts Covered

 ### Architecture & Conventions